stehrn/tradebook/SQL.md

 GROUP  BY aggregate.trader
 ORDER  BY exposure DESC
 ```
-## A note on dates
-You'll notice for simplicity none of the tables contain dates - in reality, they will, and its worth commenting on _bi-temporal chaining_ whereby all changes to a database are tracked along two dimensions:
-* Business Time - when the change actually occurred in the world
-* Processing Time - when the change actually was recorded in the database

-This is a common requirement for end-of-day reporting and useful for support analysis.

-Its implemented through the addition of four columns:

-* `FROM_Z` and `THRU_Z` to track the validity of the row along the business-time dimension
-*  `IN_Z` and`OUT_Z` to track the validity of the row along the processing-time dimension

-Check out this very good [goldmansachs](https://goldmansachs.github.io/reladomo-kata/reladomo-tour-docs/tour-guide.html#N408B5) tutorial for more details.

 # Using embedded H2 database inside browser to run sql queries
 A simple [Spring Boot](https://spring.io/projects/spring-boot) app using an embedded in memory [H2 database](https://www.h2database.com/html/main.html) has been created to test the schema and queries (based on this great [baeldung tutorial](https://www.baeldung.com/spring-boot-h2-database))